 CITL Symposium 2022: Supporting doctoral students to be pillars of future society

 It finally happened.
 I delivered a presentation in Japanese in front of a lot of people...
 83 of them.
 Every year, Tokyo Tech's Center for Innovative Teaching and Learning (CITL) conducts a symposium.
 This year's theme is on supporting doctoral students to be pillars of future society; that is, providing training to doctoral students that can help them become better academics and professionals.
-Having started my new position as an Educational Specialist at CITL's Online Content Research and Development (OCRD) and having completed the Graduate Student Assistant - Developer (GSA-D) program when I was a doctoral student, I was requested to present my experiences within Professor Cross' lecture which is about GSA-D. I took this opportunity to speak out about my advocacies as well.
+Having started my new position as an Educational Specialist at CITL's Online Content Research and Development (OCRD) and having completed the Graduate Student Assistant - Developer (GSA-D) program when I was a doctoral student, I was requested to present my experiences with Professor Cross' lecture which is about GSA-D. I took this opportunity to speak out about my advocacies as well.

 Favorite slide?